Kočevje

-Kočevje ([kɔˈtʃéːwjɛ]; Gottschee; Göttscheab or Gətscheab in the local Gottscheerish dialect; Cocevie) is a city in the Municipality of Kočevje in southern Slovenia.
-It is the seat of the municipality.
+Kočevje ([kɔˈtʃéːwjɛ]; Gottschee; Göttscheab or Gətscheab in the local Gottscheerish dialect; Cocevie) is a town and the seat of Municipality of Kočevje in southern Slovenia.

 Geography

 The town is located at the foot of the Kočevski Rog karst plateau on the Rinža River in the historic Lower Carniola region.
 It is now part of the Southeast Slovenia Statistical Region.
 The Rinža River flows through the town.
 Lake Kočejve, a former open-pit coal mine, lies northeast of the town center.

 Climate

 Kočevje features a humid continental climate (Dfb/Cfb).

 Name

 Kočevje was attested in written sources in 1363 as Gotsche (and as Gotsew in 1386, Kotsche in 1425, and propre Koczeuiam in 1478).
 The name is derived from *Hvojčevje (from hvoja 'fir, spruce'), referring to the local vegetation.
 The initial hv- changed to k- under the influence of German phonology.
 Older discredited explanations include derivation from the hypothetical common noun *kočevje 'nomadic settlement' and Slovene koča 'shack'.
 The former German name was Gottschee.